Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Integral probability semimetrics and Rademacher complexity

-A common strategy to derive the aforementioned results is to study convergence of the~empirical distributions $\hat{\mu}_{z_{1:n}}$ and $\hat{\mu}_{y_{1:n}}$ to the corresponding truths $\mu_\theta$ and $\mu^*$, in the chosen~discrepancy $ \mathcal{D}_\mathfrak{F}$, after noticing that, since $\mathcal{D}_\mathfrak{F}$ is a semimetric, we have
+A common strategy to derive the aforementioned results is to study convergence of the empirical distributions $\hat{\mu}_{z_{1:n}}$ and $\hat{\mu}_{y_{1:n}}$ to the corresponding truths $\mu_\theta$ and $\mu^*$, in the chosen discrepancy $ \mathcal{D}_\mathfrak{F}$, after noticing that, since $\mathcal{D}_\mathfrak{F}$ is a semimetric, we have

-To this end, available theoretical studies pre--assume suitable convergence results for the~empirical~measures along with specific concentration inequalities regulated by non--explicit sequences of control functions (see e.g., Assumptions 1--2 in Proposition 3 of {\citet{bernton2019approximate}, and Assumptions A1--A2 in \citet{nguyen2020approximate}).
+To this end, available theoretical studies pre-assume suitable convergence results for the empirical measures along with specific concentration inequalities regulated by non-explicit sequences of control functions; see Assumptions 1--2 in Proposition 3 of {\citet{bernton2019approximate}, and Assumptions A1--A2 in \citet{nguyen2020approximate}.
 Alternatively, it is possible to directly require that $\mathcal{D}_\mathfrak{F} (\hat{\mu}_{z_{1:n}},\hat{\mu}_{y_{1:n}}) \rightarrow \mathcal{D}_\mathfrak{F} (\mu_\theta, \mu^*)$ almost surely as $n \rightarrow \infty$ \citep[see][Theorems 1 and 2, respectively]{jiang2018approximate, nguyen2020approximate}.
-However, as highlighted by the same authors, these conditions {\em (i)} can be difficult to verify for several discrepancies,~{\em (ii)} do not allow to assess whether some of these discrepancies can achieve convergence and~concentration uniformly over $ \mathcal{P}(\mathcal{Y})$, and {\em (iii)} often yield bounds which hinder an in--depth understanding of the factors regulating these limiting properties.
-In addition, when the above assumptions are not met, the asymptotic behavior of the induced \textsc{abc} posteriors remains yet unexplored.
+However, as highlighted by the same authors, these conditions {\em (i)} can be difficult to verify for several discrepancies, {\em (ii)} do not allow to assess whether some of these discrepancies can achieve convergence and concentration uniformly over $ \mathcal{P}(\mathcal{Y})$, and {\em (iii)} often yield bounds which hinder an in-depth understanding of the factors regulating these limiting properties.
+In addition, when the above assumptions are not met, the asymptotic behavior of \textsc{abc} posteriors remains yet unexplored.